 - Aluminum Pots & Pans – When you are searching through some of your kitchen cabinets for scrap, you may find that you have some old and unusable pots and pans.
 That’s another perfect item you can collect for your pile for the scrap yard.
 Pots & Pans will usually be classified as dirty aluminum when bringing it in for scrap.

 - Ceiling Fan Motors – When you have a broken ceiling fan, you can remove the wood or plastic blades of the fan and scrap the motor with your scrap yard.
 The ceiling fan motor, will usually be thrown in with the electric motor pile at your scrap yard.
 With a copper coil inside that electric motor, you could see a good chunk of change and weight for that item.
+Also, check the fan blades too.
+With the wood removed you may have cast aluminum underneath.

 - Copper Yokes from TV’s – Not commonly found in newer TV’s these copper yokes can usually be found inside the back of tube TV’s.
 When you are recycling a TV be sure to call you scrap yard ahead of time, because they may not accept the screens of TV’s but they may take the components from inside like the copper yokes.